- Create a New Set

 Another option is to select the Upload documents or folders button to open the native file picker to select one or more documents to insert into the index:

-If an existing NetDocuments document needs to be added to the Set, select the Copy a Document from the Workspace button.
+If one or more existing NetDocuments documents needs to be added to the Set, select the Select Documents from the Workspace button.
 A dialog box will appear showing all the containers and documents in the current workspace: